Legal AI With No Cloud Required: A New Standard for Confidentiality

 - Predictable cost structure: Instead of metered API calls that spike with usage, the firm shoulders a one-time hardware outlay and a known electricity bill, turning AI from an operating expense into an asset.

-- Comprehensive audit trails: All prompts, outputs, and model versions can be logged to the same secure systems used for matter files, simplifying discovery responses or internal reviews.
+- Comprehensive audit trails: All prompts, outputs, and model versions can be logged to the same secure systems used for matter files, reinforcing data privacy and accountability.

 Getting Started With On-Prem Legal AI

-Before you get started, we suggest taking a look at other options, including our analysis of hybrid LLMs for law firms, as there are significant upsides and deficiencies in both public LLMs and on-prem AI.
+Before you get started, we suggest taking a look at other options, including our analysis of hybrid AI systems for law firms, as there are significant upsides and deficiencies in both public LLMs and on-prem AI.
+Companies shift toward this model because it combines innovation with data protection.

 Hardware and Data Prerequisites